Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **main-page.xml** This is the file used to implement the UI of the initial page.
 * **package.json** This file contains meta information for your project such as name, author, version.
 * **App_Resources** This folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
-* **tns_modules** The tns_modules folder contains the NativeScript libraries for accessing the native device platform functionality.
-Libraries might consist of platform-specific and common files.
-When you build your app for iOS or Android, AppBuilder automatically picks up the needed platform-specific files.

 ### Step 2.
 Define the user interface